rmagee/EParseCIS/docs/usage.rst

 =====================================

-The EParseCIS package provides, essentially, a single class instance inside the ``eparsecis`` module that is desgined to be overridin in order to be useful in any practical sense.
+The EParseCIS package provides, essentially, a single class instance inside the ``eparsecis`` module that is desgined to be overridden in order to be useful in any practical sense.

 The following methods are provided for use by developers: